DevPlayfull/DevPlayfull/README.md

 > i'm a dumbass with a lot of time

 I'm a developer who cares about if it works or not — clean code, thoughtful design, and shipping things that matter.
-Whether I'm deep in a side project or solving a hard problem at work, I bring the same energy to everything I build. >aka i am living on monsters
+Whether I'm deep in a side project or solving a hard problem at work, I bring the same energy to everything I build.
+> aka I am living on energy drinks

 ---